MicrosoftDocs/learn/learn-pr/wwl-azure/configure-continuous-deployment-container-apps/includes/4-configure-azure-pipeline-deployment-container-app.md

 ### Stage

 A stage is a logical boundary in the pipeline.
 It can be used to mark separation of concerns (for example, Build, QA, and production).
 Each stage contains one or more jobs.
 When you define multiple stages in a pipeline, by default, they run one after the other.
 You can specify the conditions for when a stage runs.
-When you are thinking about whether you need a stage, ask yourself:
+When you're thinking about whether you need a stage, ask yourself:

 - Do separate groups manage different parts of this pipeline?
 For example, you could have a test manager that manages the jobs that relate to testing and a different manager that manages jobs related to production deployment.
 In this case, it makes sense to have separate stages for testing and production.

 - Is there a set of approvals that are connected to a specific job or set of jobs?
 If so, you can use stages to break your jobs into logical groups that require approvals.

 - Are there jobs that need to run a long time?
-If you have part of your pipeline that will have an extended run time, it makes sense to divide them into their own stage.
+If part of your pipeline has an extended run time, it makes sense to divide the parts into their own stage.

 ### Step

 A step is the smallest building block of a pipeline.
 For example, a pipeline might consist of build and test steps.
 A step can either be a script or a task.
-A task is simply a pre-created script offered as a convenience to you.
-To view the available tasks, see the Build and release tasks reference.
+A task is prepackaged script offered as a convenience to you.

 ### Task